LieberInstitute/dotdotdot/docs/human_vignette.md

 `man.csv` represents *image-level* summary statistics for each channel of input data (represented as `*`)

 - var1: image name,
-- PO_* - total C1 pixels in the image
+- PO_* - total gene pixels in the image
+- PM_* - total gene pixels in the image after Lipofuscin masking
-- DO_* - total C1 dots in the image
+- DO_* - total gene dots in the image
+- DM_* - total gene dots in the image after Lipofuscin masking
-- IO_* - Mean Intensity of C1 dots in the image
+- IO_* - Mean Intensity of gene dots in the image
+- IM_* - Mean Intensity of gene dots in the image after Lipofuscin masking
-- MI_* - Mean Intensity of the C1 channel in the image
+- MI_* - Mean Intensity of the gene channel in the image

 ####  longdat.csv